React is a a library for building user interfaces. It is helping developers render beatiful UIs and encapsulate stateful logic in components or hooks.

 Now depending for who you are working, having the official method of building apps with React might be preffered - as it leads to lower risks of not having this method supported in the future.

 For all tools we use we need to consider some risks.
-One of those risks and a pretty big one is if the companies who maintain the tools go bankrupt.
+One of those risks and a pretty big one is if the companies who maintain the tools no longer support them.

 Gatsby is not just a static site generator - it is a Progressive Web App Generator 💪.
 Its use cases are completely different than CRA.
 With Gatsby we build public-facing apps that are content-heavy, need top-notch SEO, and blazing fast performance.
 The requirement is that this content doesn't change that often - maybe it changes daily, weekly, or every couple of hours.
 This can range from your personal website, blog to documentation websites (fun fact reactjs.org is using Gatsby) or even e-commerce.
 Gatsby allows you to fetch all the relevant data via GraphQL at build time to create your static web app.
 Gatsby is a very good candidate for JAMstack applications.